 The New Testament believer is in union with Jesus Christ.
 They enjoy prerogatives peculiar to that position.
 Every believer in the church is indwelt both by Christ and the Holy Spirit.
 This indwelling was not true in the Old Testament.
 In the church, every believer is a priest; in the Old Testament, only a few were priests.
 Every believer is his own priest and can go directly to God to meet his needs.
 He is spiritually self-sustaining; he does not need to depend on others in authority.

 The word “knowledge” describes the underlying principles of the Word of God, in this case, a specific principle — “the mystery of God.”
 “Knowledge” is the construction material that forms the basis for the edification construct of the believer’s stability.
 It is the power to apprehend truth to grasp the issues faced in life correctly.
 The corrective to distortion of truth is additional knowledge of Christ.

 The mystery of God is not hidden from us but for us.
 The mystery is Christ in us (Co 1:27).
 The believer clearly understands that prerogatives and privileges of the Christian life come from Christ and not self.
 Our rights before God are because of Christ.
 Therefore, we can be assured of those rights.

 “both of the Father and of Christ”

-We are what we eat, physically; we are what we read, mentally and we are what we believe, spiritually.
+We are what we eat, physically; we are what we read, mentally, and we are what we believe spiritually.
 Paul wants us to assimilate the riches of his truth to the full.
 He wants us to know all the ramifications and implications of it.

 God has made all the provisions necessary for the Christian life in Christ by grace.
 If we understand that, we grasp “the mystery.”
-It is crucial to understand positional truth.
+It is crucial to comprehend positional truth.
 Positional truth is our status before God eternally in Christ.
 We hold a perfect status before God.
 The only thing that will give us ultimate poise is our understanding of our rights before God in Christ.